Winter Pepper Bed Prep: Soil, Irrigation, and High Tunnel Upgrades for a Hotter 2026 Season

 🔥 Why This All Matters for Pepper Heat and Yield

-Every improvement we make — soil structure, organic matter, irrigation uniformity, nutrient delivery — is backed by agricultural research showing that water stress, nitrogen balance, and soil salinity all influence pepper growth, fruit set, and yield.
+Every improvement we make — soil structure, organic matter, irrigation uniformity, nutrient delivery — is backed by agricultural research.
+This research shows that water stress, nitrogen balance, and soil salinity all influence pepper growth, fruit set, and yield.
+This is the quiet work that makes the hot work possible.

 🌱 What’s Next?